tymyrddin/blue/source/docs/current/lab/network.md

 # Network tooling

-A critical part of a CNA lab is the ability to capture, analyse, and safely manipulate network traffic from smart energy devices.
+A critical part of any test lab is the ability to capture, analyse, and safely manipulate network traffic from smart energy devices.
 The following tools and setup elements are essential:

 ## Packet capture and analysis